 This post may contain affiliate links for products and services I recommend.
 If you make a purchase through these links, at no additional cost to you, I will earn a small commission.
 Read the full disclosure here.

 Blogging about books is both fun and rewarding.
 Learn how to start a book blog with this book blogging for beginners tutorial, including creating your own domain and receiving free books.

 Discover how to write a review, market your book blog on social media, and earn a little extra income, too.

 Are you considering starting a book review blog for fun or as an extra side hustle?

-Did you know that you could receive free books from authors and publishers in exchange for honest reviews?
+Did you know that you could receive free books from authors and publishers in exchange for honest reviews posted on your book blog?
 Authors talk to you and work with you.
 Really!!

 Have you wanted to join a kind and bookish community to discuss your favorite reads?

 Do you just want everyone to know your bookish opinions and convert them to steampunk YA lovers?

 If you answered yes to any of these you should know that…